Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 This is one of the clearest differences.

-Traditional SaaS often sells empowerment through control:
+Traditional SaaS often sells empowerment through control: configure your workflow, customise your dashboard, build your pipeline, create your fields, design your automation, set your rules.
-* configure your workflow
-* customise your dashboard
-* build your pipeline
-* create your fields
-* design your automation
-* set your rules

 The product's value comes from giving users tools to create their own system.

-AI-native apps tend to sell something else:
-* get to inbox zero
+AI-native apps tend to sell something else: get to inbox zero, qualify leads faster, respond like your best rep, resolve tickets automatically, generate the first draft, extract insights from chaos, turn conversations into action.
-* qualify leads faster
-* respond like your best rep
-* resolve tickets automatically
-* generate the first draft
-* extract insights from chaos
-* turn conversations into action

 The value is less about control and more about compression of effort.